SSoder/Apache-Airflow-Example/README.md

 ### Operator Definitions
 These operators are all Python Operators referencing the files imported above.
-Import statements commented out are currently WIP.
+Import statements commented out functions that are currently WIP.

 ```
 mongoExtract_1 = PythonOperator(